IshaanSamant/GPU-Particle-Simulator/README.md

 # GPU Particle Simulator

-Simulate particle collisions with C++ and NVIDIA GPUs!
+This is a praticle simulator createed to simulate particle collisions with C++ and NVIDIA GPUs!

 ## Getting Started